caracal, bush baby, ostrich and porcupine

 DAKTARI started buying rabbits and guinea pigs two years ago as part of the sensibilisation program for the children.
 It is great to have them as the children can safely interact with them and learn how to care for them.

-Coco & Valerie - Giant Eagle-Owls
+Coco - Giant Eagle-Owlss

-Sam & Marco - Spotted Eagle-Owls
+Marco - Spotted Eagle-Owl

 Telo and Duma the lion brothers